one-data-model/processes/adoption.md

 	2. Actions:

-		1. The secretary initiates a process form (see appendix 1) for the model
+		1. The secretary initiates a process form (see appendix 1) for the model and puts it in the `under-review` folder

 		2. The Review board reviews the model according to review guidelines (see appendix 2) and the secretary updates the process form accordingly.
 There are two possible outcomes based on Review Board consensus at the end of the review period: